The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Results from ACT DR6 and Consistency with Other Data

 In Figure~\ref{fig:fg_params_combined} we present the posterior distributions of the foreground parameters for the different datasets\footnote{The SPT posteriors presented here vary slightly from those quoted in R21, which are for a fixed cosmology; here we allow cosmological parameters to vary with the same priors as in ACT DR6.} and the combination of ACT, SPT, and \emph{Planck} using a common foreground model built from the DR6 baseline.

 We find that the common foreground parameters (top row) are consistent to within $1\sigma$ for both the ACT DR6 and R21 baseline models, except for the CIB MBB parameters $\beta_p$ and $\beta_c$.
 This is entirely due to the ACT DR6 baseline model setting $\beta_p = \beta_c$ and using a CIB temperature $T_d = 9.6\:{\rm K}$, while the R21 model varies both $\beta_p$ and $\beta_c$ and sets $T_d=25\:{\rm K}$.
 Indeed, the model extension ``$\beta_c \neq \beta_p$, $T_d=25$'' (defined in the next section) brings all parameters in agreement to within $1\sigma$.
-As expected, the best-fit values for the amplitude of the Poisson radio sources are different due to the different flux cuts applied to ACT and SPT data.
-However, the amplitude of the Poisson CIB sources is similar for both datasets: $7.65\pm 0.35$ (ACT) and $7.26^{+0.73}_{-0.57}$ (SPT).
+As expected, the best-fitting values for the amplitude of the Poisson radio sources are different due to the different flux cuts applied to ACT and SPT data.
+However, the amplitude of the Poisson CIB sources is similar for both datasets: $7.65\pm 0.35~{\rm \mu K^2}$ (ACT) and $7.26^{+0.73}_{-0.57}~{\rm \mu K^2}$ (SPT).

 We also note that the posteriors of the common foreground parameters (top row in Figure~\ref{fig:fg_params_combined}) are tightened when the three datasets are combined.
-In particular, the amplitude of the clustered CIB is constrained to about $6\%$ ($a_c = 3.93\pm 0.26$).
+In particular, the amplitude of the clustered CIB is constrained to about $6\%$ ($a_c = 3.93\pm 0.26~{\rm \mu K^2}$).
 The amplitudes of the Poisson terms (CIB and radio), even though modeled independently for the three datasets, are affected by the use of a common foreground model.
 This is due to both the common modeling of their frequency scaling in ACT and SPT (common $\beta_s$ and $\beta_p$) and the strong degeneracies between these amplitudes and $a_c$.
-The \textit{Planck} Poisson amplitudes are less constrained in this combination; this is entirely due to the limited $\ell$-range in the \verb|plik| spectra used when combining datasets, making them less sensitive to Poisson-like contributions.
+The \textit{Planck} Poisson amplitudes are less constrained in this combination; this is entirely due to the limited $\ell$-range in the \verb|plik| spectra used when combining datasets.
+This range excludes the smaller angular scales where Poisson-like contributions, which scale approximately as $\ell^2$, are most prominent.